Williamsburg Wrongful Death Lawyer

 A wrongful death claim is a civil lawsuit brought by the personal representative of the decedent’s estate.
 With the guidance of wrongful death lawyers, the personal representative will seek monetary compensation from the at-fault party on behalf of the decedent’s heirs.
 A judgment in a civil case will not result in a criminal conviction or the consequences that come with one.

 In the alternative, it is up to the Commonwealth’s Attorney to bring a criminal charge against the at-fault party.
-While they might consult with the family of the victim before doing so, the decision is ultimately with the state.
+While they might consult with the victim’s family before doing so, the decision is ultimately with the state.
 Unlike a civil claim, a conviction for a criminal offense can result in jail time and fines.
 These cases could involve charges of murder or manslaughter, which can result in lengthy prison terms if convicted.

 - Emotional trauma